-Join Charles G. Hollins for an in-depth discussion in this video Understanding channel categories, part of Up and Running with IFTTT.
+Join Charles G. Hollins for an in-depth discussion in this video Understanding channel categories, part of Learning IFTTT.

 This video outlines several categories that you can use to better understand the relationships between IFTTT channels.
 As you can see from the IFTTT channel page, there are over 80 currently supported channels in IFTTT.
 The one thing I feel that IFTTT is lacking, is a way to visualize how these channels relate to each other.
 Because they're arranged alphabetically, it's very difficult to see which channels and corresponding applications are similar.
 So we'll now explore several channel categories and gain insight into how you might use them.